-- Throughout Wales, 919 people presenting as homeless were placed into temporary accommodation during the month, 99 fewer than in November 2020.
-Of these, 107 were dependent children aged under 16, a decrease of 39 from November 2020. (a)(b)
+- Throughout Wales,1,436 people presenting as homeless were placed into temporary accommodation during the month, 119 fewer than in November 2022.
+Of these, 407 were dependent children aged under 16, a decrease of 72 from November 2022. [footnote 1]

 Homeless individuals moved into suitable long-term accommodation

-- 545 homeless individuals were moved into suitable long-term accommodation, 27 fewer than in November 2020.
-Of the individuals moved into suitable long-term accommodation, 181 were dependent children aged under 16, an increase of 25 from November 2020. (d)
+- 546 homeless individuals were moved into suitable long-term accommodation, 151 fewer than in November 2022.
+Of the individuals moved into suitable long-term accommodation, 222 were dependent children aged under 16, a decrease of 49 from November 2022.

-- At 31 December 2020, there were 61 individuals sleeping rough throughout Wales.
-This is a decrease from the 96 individuals sleeping rough at 30 November 2020. (e)(f)
+- As at 31 December 2022, there were an estimated 116 individuals sleeping rough throughout Wales.
+This was the same as 30 November 2022 [footnote 3]

-- As at 31 December 2020, Newport (11), Caerphilly (10), Cardiff (7) and Torfaen (5) were the local authorities reporting the highest numbers of individuals sleeping rough.
-All other local authorities reported fewer than five individuals sleeping rough, with seven local authorities reporting zero. (e)
+- As at 31 December 2022, Newport (35), Cardiff (18), Caerphilly (10), Pembrokeshire (9), Gwynedd (9) and Swansea (9) were the local authorities reporting the highest numbers of individuals sleeping rough.
+All other local authorities reported 7, or fewer, individuals sleeping rough, with eight local authorities reporting zero. [footnote 3]

 Datasets and interactive tools